 #5 Play around with the software

-Each program is different from the other, and even the most user-friendly ones like KeyShot, take time to master.
-So don’t be afraid to play around with the software, after all, it is really fun!
+Each program is different from the other, and even the most user-friendly ones like KeyShot take time to master.
+So don’t be afraid to play around with the software, after all, it’s really fun!
 Want to know how the product would look if made completely out of diamond?
 Just switch the material and see the crazy results.

 Rendering models is one of my favourite parts in the design process.
 To go from the boring grey of a CAD program to seeing how your product might look in reality is exhilarating!